nightingaleproject/Reference-NCHS-API/README.md

 ```
 GET https://localhost:5001/<jurisdiction-id>/Bundle?certificateNumber=xxxx&deathYear=yyyy
 ```
 which returns any message that matches the given business ids: jurisidicion id, certificate number, and death year.
+Certificate number and death year are optional parameters, any combination of business IDs will further filter the results.
+When certificate number or death year are provided, it will not filter out previously retrieved messages.

 The API supports GET requests to retrieve responses from NCHS, including: